black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Refactor, or update, your addTwoNumbers function to remove the return keyword and the curly braces {}.
 Your addTwoNumbers function should instead use an implicit return.

 Open up the console to make sure that you are still getting the correct output.

+# Step 16
+Now it is time to apply what you have learned about arrow functions to your music player project.

+Start by removing the printGreeting, printMessage, and addTwoNumbers functions.
+Also, remove all of the console statements and function calls.